What Is Your Birth Injury Case Worth?

 More Than Just Lawyers, We Have a Birth Injury Malpractice Team

-Our experience and leadership extends beyond the courtroom, too.
-Sommers Schwartz lawyers have authored textbooks for other birth injury attorneys on how to properly handle birth injury cases, and we are repeatedly invited to speak at important birth trauma physician conferences including the Boston University Medical School Annual Perinatal Conference and the American Conference Institute’s Annual Advanced Forum on Obstetric Malpractice Claims.
-Our birth injury lawyers are invited to present their knowledge and experience to the very doctors we’ve previously sued, a tremendous testament to Sommers Schwartz’s achievements and notoriety.
+Sommer Schwartz lawyers have authored textbooks on how to effectively handle birth injury cases and are routinely invited to speak at important birth trauma conferences including the Boston University Medical School Annual Perinatal Conference and the American Conference Institute’s Annual Advanced Forum on Obstetric Malpractice Claims.

 This will likely be the most important decision you make for the future of your family, and you need to so do so carefully.
 Please contact the Birth Injury Team at Sommers Schwartz today to learn more about what we can do to help you, your child, and your family.